Robert L. Higdon

 Matlab notes

 Notes on Computational Mathematics: Matlab, by R. L. Higdon.
 (PDF, 225 K.) These notes describe the basics of Matlab, plus some mathematical topics.
-The notes were last revised in 1996, but the contents are still valid.
+The notes are rather old, but the contents are still valid.

 Research